- Define creativity.

 Creativity in Infants and Toddlers

 Infants and toddlers are natural explorers and problem-solvers.
 They use their senses, their bodies, and their minds in new and interesting ways every day.
 Infants and toddlers need extended periods of time to explore and play with interesting materials.
-Safety has to be the first priority, as infants and toddlers tend to explore objects with their mouths.
+Safety must be the first priority, as infants and toddlers tend to explore objects with their mouths.
 But getting messy—spreading paint around a large paper with their fingers, squeezing mud between their hands, spreading food around a plate or even a face—all are explorations in cause and effect.

 Creativity in Preschoolers